YaelBenShalom/Turtlebot3-SLAM-from-scratch/trect/README.md

 ## Package Summary

-A package that causes the turtlesim turtle to follow a rectangle path.
+A package that causes the turtlesim turtle to follow a rectangle path.<br>
+Please visit [my website](https://yaelbenshalom.github.io/EKF_SLAM/index.html) for more information about this package.

 ## Nodes, Library and launchfiles